Ph.D. in Mathematics Education

 Graduates of the program will be able to teach matematics at several levels, perform research, engage in and further ongoing efforts to improve mathematics education for all students, and serve as leaders in mathematics education.

 This program is an on-campus program designed to be completed in four or five years.
 Most students in the program are supported as teaching assistants (TAs).
 For details, see our financial support page.
 Some additional information about our program can be found on our Graduate Studies page.

 Applicants should possess a master's degree in mathematics or mathematics education.
 It is expected that students will have had a senior level or beginning graduate level course in each of abstract algebra, linear algebra, point-set topology, and real or complex analysis; applicants not having this background may be required to take additional courses to prepare for the coursework in the program.

-Applicants to this program need to fill out the graduate school application; submit at least three letters of recommendation; submit official transcripts from all undergraduate and graduate institutions attended; submit a CV (curriculum vitae); and must provide an essay of approximately 500 words about their personal educational goals and specific interest in the University of Northern Colorado's Educational Mathematics Ph.D. program.
-Questions about our program or about the application process should be sent to Dr. Hortensia Soto-Johnson, graduate recruitment and induction coordinator.
+Applicants to this program need to fill out the graduate school application; submit at least three letters of recommendation; submit official transcripts from all undergraduate and graduate institutions attended; submit a CV (curriculum vitae); and must provide an essay of approximately 500 words about their personal educational goals and specific interest in the University of Northern Colorado's Mathematics Education Ph.D. program.
+Questions about our program or about the application process should be sent to Dr. Gulden Karakok, Ph.D. program co-coordinator.

 The application deadline for this program is February 15.
 All application materials must be received by this date in order to be considered for admission to the program starting the following Fall semester.
 This program only admits students starting in the Fall semester.